rwilson504/Blogger/ado-copy-files-gcch/ado-copy-files-gcch.md

 To achieve this, we use an **Azure User Assigned Managed Identity (UAMI)** in GCC High, link it with **Workload Identity Federation** from Azure DevOps (Commercial), and grant it the **minimum necessary roles**.
 This way, files can flow from DevOps into GCC High without storing long-lived secrets or keys.

 ## Key Placeholders to Fill In
 This is the list of the placeholder for all of the azure resources and connection string we will need during the setup process.
-This can be helpful when going through this.
+This can be helpful when going through the instructions below.

 **From GCC High Azure Portal ([https://portal.azure.us/](https://portal.azure.us/))**